Carl165/CYBERION-V-1X/README.md

 The CarlTech is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the IBRAHIM-AI-10.10  to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the CarlTech  to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developer INFO: